rwiankowski/azurefundamentals/Content/Part2-TopologyofAzure.md

 - Provides room and flexibility for exceptions,
 - Supports automation mechanisms (for example, by using consistent delimiters).

+*IMPORTANT - While I dicourtage over-thinking the naming convention, I do recommend giving it some thought.
+For many PaaS resources, the name will be included in the default public FQDN (Fully-Qualified Domain Name) of the instance, and will therefore have to be globally-unique (across ALL Azure customers).*

 ### Tagging

 Tags provide metadata for your Azure Resources.
 They are key-value pairs of your choice that allow for enriching resources with valuable information.
 This information organises your resources for billing, automation, or anything else you want to achieve.